openebs-archive/openebs-docs/docs/uglocalpv.md

 kubectl describe sc openebs-hostpath
 ```

-**Note**: If you are using a mount path of an external device as  `Basepath` for the default hostpath Storage Class, then you must add the corresponding block device path in the exclude filter so that NDM will not select this disk for BD creation.
-For example, `/dev/sdb` is mounted as `/mnt/ext_device`, and if you are using `/mnt/ext_device` as Basepath in default StorageClass `openebs-hostpath`, then you must add `/dev/sdb` in the exclude filter of NDM configuration.
+**Note**: If you are using a mount path of an external device as  `Basepath` for the default hostpath Storage Class, then you must add the corresponding block device path under **exclude** filter so that NDM will not select the particular disk for BD creation.
+For example, `/dev/sdb` is mounted as `/mnt/ext_device`, and if you are using `/mnt/ext_device` as Basepath in default StorageClass `openebs-hostpath`, then you must add `/dev/sdb` under **exclude** filter of NDM configuration.
 See [here](/1.0.0-RC2/docs/next/ugndm.html#Exclude-filters) for customizing the exclude filter in NDM configuration.

 <br>